Sheraff/TIL/_posts/2019-07-15-Idle-until-urgent.md

 }

-// initialized value but deferred computation const foo = new IdleValue(costlyComputation())
+// initialized value but deferred computation const foo = new IdleValue(costlyComputation)

 // obtaining value whether through previous idle callback or direct computation console.log(foo.value)
 ```

 In more complex implementations, it would be recommended to check the available time for the callback to run by calling `timeRemaining()` on the `IdleDeadline` parameter — and if necessary, chain multiple requests.
-[Read the doc](https://developer.mozilla.org/en-US/docs/Web/API/Window/requestIdleCallback) to see how powerful `requestIdleCallback` is.
+A full class implementation by [GoogleChromeLabs](https://github.com/GoogleChromeLabs/idlize) is available on Github.